dstroot/nextjs-kent-example/app/uses/uses.md

 > Full disclosure, many links on this site are affiliate links.
+If you are intersted in buying any of these products please use the link below and support this site.
+Thank you!

 ---